-FAQSome useful information about Hardanger embroidery, essential and optional materials & equipment, our designs and our chart packs and mini kits.
+FAQSome useful information about Hardanger embroidery, essential and optional materials & equipment, our designs, our chart packs and kits and our refund policy.
 If you have any questions that aren't answered here, do contact us and we'll do our best to help.

 Q: What is Hardanger embroidery?

 A: It is a type of needlework which is associated with the Hardanger region of Norway; it was traditionally white-on-white or cream-on-cream and many available designs use this colour scheme, or choose a coloured fabric with self-coloured threads.
 Originally, the women would spin and weave their own flax to make the linen fabric and threads needed for the embroidery – fortunately that is no longer necessary!

 Hardanger is a very recognisable technique, with as its most characteristic element the Kloster block.
 This is a rectangle of 5 satin stitches over 4 threads.
 These Kloster blocks anchor the fabric threads so that the area enclosed by them can be cut.
 There are also other recurring satin stitch motifs, like stars, ships and tulips.
 These motifs and the Kloster blocks are stitched in the thicker of your two threads.

 The threads left within the cut areas (called "bars") are covered in some way – usually wrapped or woven.
 The gaps enclosed by Kloster blocks and bars can then be embellished with filling stitches, or left empty.
 The most frequently used filling stitches are dove's eye and square filet; other examples are Greek cross and spider's web.
 The bars and filling stitches are done with the thinner of your two threads.

 Q: I've finished my cutting, but I've got lots of little fabric ends poking out.
 Is that normal, and is there anything I can do about them?